Maybe you haven’t thought about this before, husbands. So, I’m here to help you.

 It seems so simple, right?
 I’ll build upon this later, but for now – let’s start here.

 Take them outside.
 Take them to the park.
+Take them on a walk.
+Take them to another country.
 Take them to play upstairs.
-Just take them….away.
-From her.
+Just take them away from her.

 Let her out of the house…